Lenni0451/MCLeaks-API-Java/README.md

 I am only developing this API.

 # How it works
-To redeem an alto token (e.g 'GFUGuKqxCDHjdNAz') to get the session ID and the account name back use:
+To redeem an alt token (e.g 'GFUGuKqxCDHjdNAz') to get the session ID and the account name back use:
 ```java
 MCLeaksAccount account = MCLeaksAPIConnection.getAccountFromToken("GFUGuKqxCDHjdNAz");
 ```